justinchiu-test/codecontests-repo/INSTRUCTIONS.md

 cat problems/problem_id/main.py
 ```

+Be sure to examine every problem to get a good idea of what the library should contain.

 ### 2. Design and Implement Library

 Based on your analysis, design and implement a library of reusable components that can be used across multiple problems.
 The structure and organization of the library is entirely up to you.

+You will continue to edit this library as refactor problem solutions.
+The goal is to maximize reuse and minimize code.

 ### 3. Refactor Problem Solutions